Menu

 form 1

-The "Settings" on the right allows you to set the display order of the current pricing card and whether it's active.
-The preview area below uses a WYSIWYG design with styles identical to what end users see.
-You should check that the card displays information correctly in different languages before publishing the pricing plan.
+The Settings on the right can configure the display order and activation status of the current pricing plan.
+The preview area below uses a WYSIWYG design, with styles identical to what end users will see, allowing you to check if the card displays correctly in different languages before publishing the pricing plan.

 Stripe Integration